-Schools have been admirably shielding their pupils from the damage these cuts are causing, but they can only go on for so long.
+Schools have been admirably shielding their pupils from the damage these cuts are causing, but they can go on for only so long.
 These schools are facing hardship like never before.

 I would like to read some brief extracts from letters I have recently received from three different headteachers in my constituency.
 First:

 “We see children who eat their lunch very quickly, whilst ‘protecting’ their plate with an arm as they eat”

 so that nobody can steal their food.
 Secondly: